gibsramen/qupid/README.md

 ## Command Line Interface

-qupid has a command line interface to create multiple matchings from cases and possible controls.
+Qupid has a command line interface to create multiple matchings from cases and possible controls.
 If providing numeric categories, the column name must be accompanied by the tolerance after a space (e.g. `age_years 5` for a tolerance of 5 years).
 You can pass multiple options to `--discrete-cat` or `--numeric-cat` to specify multiple matching criteria.